Confederation of Mountain Peoples of the Caucasus

-The Confederation of Mountain Peoples of the Caucasus (CMPC; Конфедерация горских народов Кавказа (КГНК); until 1991 known as Assembly of Mountain Peoples of the Caucasus) was a militarised political organisation in the North Caucasus, active around the time of before the collapse of the Soviet Union and after, between 1989 and 2000.
-It played a decisive role in the 1992–1993 war between Abkhazia and Georgia, rallying militants from the North Caucasian republics.
-Its forces have been accused by Georgia of committing war crimes, including the ethnic cleansing of Georgians.
+The Confederation of Mountain Peoples of the Caucasus (CMPC; Конфедерация горских народов Кавказа (КГНК); until 1991 known as Assembly of Mountain Peoples of the Caucasus) was a militarised political organisation in the North Caucasus, active around the time of the dissolution of the Soviet Union and after, from 1989 to 2000.
+It played a decisive role in the 1992–1993 War in Abkhazia, rallying militants from the North Caucasian republics.
+Its forces have been accused of committing war crimes, including the ethnic cleansing of Georgians.
 The Confederation has been inactive since the assassination of its second leader, Yusup Soslanbekov, in 2000.

 Creation

 On the initiative of the Abkhaz ethno-nationalist movement Aidgylara, the Assembly of the Mountain Peoples of the Caucasus was established in Abkhazia's capital Sukhumi on 25 and 26 August 1989.
-On 13 and 14 October 1990, the Assembly held its second congress in Nalchik, where it was transformed into the so-called Mountain Republic.
-On 4 November 1990, in Nalchik, its membership was expanded.
-Sixteen nations of the Caucasus joined the Confederation.
+On 13 and 14 October 1990, the Assembly held its second congress in Nalchik, Kabardino-Balkaria, where it was transformed into the so-called Mountain Republic.
+Sixteen nations of the Northern Caucasus joined the Confederation.
+However, the Turkic peoples of the North Caucasus refused to join it, and the Ingush refused as well due to its anti-Russian character.
 The Assembly elected the president (Musa Shanibov) and 16 vice presidents.
 Yusup Soslanbekov was the chairman of the Caucasian Parliament and Sultan Sosnaliyev was appointed the head of the Confederation's military department.
 A third assembly was held in Sukhumi on 1 and 2 November 1991, when the organization was renamed to the Confederation of Mountain Peoples of the Caucasus.
+In the autumn of 1991, Chechen president Dzhokhar Dudayev took the organization under his patronage in Chechnya.
+The organization rivaled Zviad Gamsakhurdia, an exiled ex-president of Georgia in Chechnya who advocated for the all-Caucasian unity instead of the North Caucasian confederalism and had friendly relations with Dudayev.
+The organization demanded the secession of the Northern Caucasus from Russia.